projectcapsule/capsule/docs/operator/use-cases/images-pullpolicy.md

 Alice, a Tenant Owner, can start container images using private images: according to the Kubernetes architecture, the `kubelet` will download the layers on its cache.

-Bob, an attacker, could try to schedule a Pod on the same node where Alice is running her Pods backed by private images: they could start new Pods using `ImagePullPolicy=IfNotPresent` and able to start them, even without required authentication since the image is cached on the node.
+Bob, an attacker, could try to schedule a Pod on the same node where Alice is running her Pods backed by private images: they could start new Pods using `ImagePullPolicy=IfNotPresent` and be able to start them, even without required authentication since the image is cached on the node.

 To avoid this kind of attack, Bill, the cluster admin, can force Alice, the tenant owner, to start her Pods using only the allowed values for `ImagePullPolicy`, enforcing the `kubelet` to check the authorization first.